project-chip/matter.js/chip-testing/README.md

 These tests are executed against the main branch of matter.js at the following conditions:
 * every night by schedule
 * can also be triggered on the main branch by using the "Chip Tool tests" workflow on GitHub.
-* When files are changed in some relevant folders (clusters, tlv) or in the test-chip directory itself
+* When files are changed in some relevant folders (clusters, tlv) or in the chip-testing directory itself

 Additionally, the tests can be triggered when the commit contains special keywords in the commit message.
 The following keywords are supported:
 * `[execute-chiptests]` to execute the tests on the current branch